London Broil Marinade

 Now, the London Broil label could be on anything from sirloin steak tips to chuck shoulders to bottom round.
 There are plenty of marinades you can use on these cuts of beef, but this homemade London Broil Marinade is a classic recipe.

 Marinades are a simple way to infuse flavor into standard cuts of meat.
-My homemade teriyaki sauce is another favorite marinade of mine.
+My homemade teriyaki sauce and carne asada marinade are other favorite marinades of mine.

 For this London Broil Marinade recipe, Balsamic vinegar is the secret ingredient.
 I love the complex sweet and tangy flavor of balsamic vinegar.
 (If you do too- be sure to try my balsamic dressing ).